vlle1/styrdokument/jamlikhetspolicy/body_en.md

 ## §2.2

-Officers and the board must take into account the members' workload and be sensitive to potential overtime, and if such arises, make changes to relieve them.
+Officials and the board must take into account the members' workload and be sensitive to potential overtime, and if such arises, make changes to relieve them.

 ## §3 Equal terms